imadevguyanand/Laravel-Docker-Boilerplate/readme.md

    ```
    # Local Variables
-   export HOST_ADDRESS= Should either be "docker.for.win.localhost" or "docker.for.mac.localhost" depending on what system you are using
+   export HOST_ADDRESS= Should either be docker.for.win.localhost or "docker.for.mac.localhost" depending on what system you are using

    # The port you want the app to run on your system
    export APP_PORT_PREFIX= the port your application will be on is APP_PORT_PREFIX + 080